toptensoftware/svmon/readme.md

-  --exclude <spec...>          files to exclude (default = none) --includeMime <mimeType...>  files to include by MIME type --excludeMime <mimeType...>  files to exclude by MIME type --post <endPoint>            URL of the souvenir server to post to --prefix <prefix>            a prefix to prepend to each file name --plainText                  send body as plain text file list instead of JSON --withEvent                  include the event type in plain text format ('delete' or 'change'
+  --exclude <spec...>          files to exclude (default = none) --includeMime <mimeType...>  files to include by MIME type --excludeMime <mimeType...>  files to exclude by MIME type
+    --post <endPoint>          URL of the HTTP endpoint to post to --prefix <prefix>            a prefix to prepend to each file name --plainText                  send body as plain text file list instead of JSON --withEvent                  include the event type in plain text format ('delete' or 'change'